-Following up on my thoughts about normal learning curves, here I ponder the ‘flat’ learning curve.
+Following up on my thoughts about normal learning curves, here I ponder the ‘flat’ learning curve, because management teams’ learning curves frequently turn out to be rather flat.
+How come?

 Time and again I observe a behavior pattern in small to medium enterprises.
 Probably it also occurs at large enterprises, but that’s not my turf.
 What I see, is a series of phases.